betaglot/plantabeta/docs/Proposal.md

 #### Recording Observations

-- What are the most common ways that planters lose time?
+- What are the most common ways that Planters lose time?
 - What parts of the Environment does RookieStare most frequently occur?
 - Expand the EnvironmentSystem section, adding more microsite types to Plantbeta.
 - HighBaller Observation